-To identify the maximum negative vulnerability value ($\delta^{-}$) that does not misclassify the input from its golden classification, the same procedure is conducted to explore negative values in VVSS.
+To identify the maximum negative vulnerability value ($\delta^{-}$) that does not change the golden classification, the same procedure is carried out by exploring negative values in VVSS.
 As a result, the Vulnerability Value Range (VVR) for the corresponding neuron is obtained and is expressed in Eq. \eqref{eq:vvr}.
-VVR represents all induced error values to the outputs of a neuron leading to a misclassification.
-Noteworthy that since bitflips in 32-bit floating-point might lead to large values, we assumed that any value larger than $2*{10}$ and less than $2^{-10}$ are critical for CNNs, therefore, these values represent $+\infty$ and $-\infty$ respectively.
+VVR represents all induced error values in the outputs of a neuron, leading to a change of classification.
+Note that since bitflips in 32-bit floating-point might lead to large values, we assumed that any value larger than $2^{10}$ and less than $2^{-10}$ is critical for CNNs; therefore, these values represent $+\infty$ and $-\infty$ respectively.

-The step of vulnerability values identification for a target filter is similar to the one for a neuron.
-It is conducted similarly to the illustrated flowchart in Fig. \ref{fig:DV+flowchart} to obtain VVR for the corresponding output channel resulting in VVR for each target channel in a DNN.
+The vulnerability values' identification step for a target filter is similar to the one for a neuron.
+It is conducted similarly to the illustrated flowchart in Fig. \ref{fig:DV+flowchart} to obtain VVR for the corresponding output channel, resulting in VVR for each target channel in a CNN.

 \textbf{Step 3: Obtaining Vulnerability Factors:} As mentioned, an Error Distribution Map (EDM) is obtained for the target neuron in step 1, representing the distribution ratio for each vulnerability value.
 On the other hand, the Vulnerability Value Range (VVR) is obtained in step 2.
-This step aims to map VVR to EDM to provide the VF for the target neuron, expressing the probability of misclassification in the case of a single bitflip in its inputs.
+This step aims to map VVR to EDM to provide the VF for the target neuron, expressing the probability of changing the golden classification in the case of a single bitflip in its inputs.

-Fig. \ref{fig:vf-calc} depicts how VF can be obtained by mapping VVR to aggregated EDM.
-Aggregated EDM represents the summation of the \textit{distribution ratio} for all values less than a CVV.
-As shown in Fig. \ref{fig:vf-calc}, all values between $(\delta^-, \delta^+)$ are non-vulnerable meaning that if an error deviates the OFMap as big as any value in this range, it will not misclassify the golden output.
-Otherwise, the error value is vulnerable leading to a misclassification.
+Fig. \ref{fig:vf-calc} depicts how VF can be obtained by mapping VVR to an aggregated EDM.
+The aggregated EDM represents the summation of the \textit{distribution ratio} for all values less than a CVV.
+As shown in Fig. \ref{fig:vf-calc}, all values between $(\delta^-, \delta^+)$ are non-vulnerable, meaning that if an error deviates the OFMap as much as any value in this range, it will not change the golden output.
+Otherwise, the error value is vulnerable, leading to a change in the golden classification.